jacobjohnsson/simulated-annealing/docs/README.md

 8-Queens is a toy problem where the goal is to place 8 queens on a chess board such that no queens attack any other queen.
 Remember that a queen attacks any other queen if it is in the same row, column or diagonal.
-An attemt at a
+An attempt at a
 solution:

     Q . . . . . . .